talal/ilm/template/main.typ

 Here is how Typst's own #std-smallcaps[smallcaps] and #std-upper[upper] look compared to the 'Ilm's variants:\
 #hide[Here is how Typst's own ] #smallcaps[smallcaps] and #upper[upper]

-They both look similar, the only difference is that 'Ilm uses more spacing between individual characters.
+They both look similar, the only difference being that 'Ilm uses more spacing between individual characters.

 If you prefer Typst's default spacing then you can still use it by prefixing `std-` to the functions: ```typst #std-smallcaps()``` and ```typst #std-upper()```.

 == Footer
-If a page does not begin with a chapter then we display the chapter's name, to which the current section belongs to, in the footer. #link(<demo>)[Click here] to go to @demo down below and see the footer in action.
+If a page does not begin with a chapter then we display the chapter's name, to which the current section belongs, in the footer. #link(<demo>)[Click here] to go to @demo down below and see the footer in action.

 = Figures
 The template also displays an index of figures (images), tables, and listings (code blocks) at the end of the document, if you set the respective options to `true`: